 - Remove and clean the faucet aerator thoroughly, or replace it with a new one.

 - Remove and clean the flow restrictor, increase the size of the flow restrictor hole, or remove it entirely and replace the aerator without replacing the flow restrictor.

 - Check the water supply shut-off valves under the sink and be sure they are all fully open.

 Is it Time to Call a Plumber?

-If you’re facing low hot water pressure in the bathroom sink only, but none of these quick fixes worked to fix the issue, contact John C. Flood to get the problem solved right away.
+If you’re facing low hot water pressure in the bathroom sink only, but none of these quick fixes worked to fix the issue, Call (703) 214-5611 or contact John C. Flood to get the problem solved right away.